Modern Middlewares for Automated Vehicles: A Tutorial: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This research is accomplished within the project ”AUTOtechagil” (FKZ 01IS22088x).
-We acknowledge the financial support for the project by the Federal Ministry of Education and Research of Germany (BMBF).
+This research is accomplished within the project ”autotech.agil” (FKZ 01IS22088x).
+We acknowledge the financial support for the project by the Federal Ministry of Research, Technology and Space of Germany (BMFTR).